Strawberry Freezer Jam Recipe

 Instructions

-- Remove the tops of the strawberries and slice each berry into four pieces.
+- Remove the tops of the strawberries and slice each berry into quarters or eighths.3 1/2 cups strawberries, sliced with tops removed

-- Use a potato masher or immersion blender to blend the berries.
+- Use a potato masher or immersion blender to mash the berries.
 I find the best texture is a mix of mostly puree with some chunks of strawberry mixed in.
-It is really your preference.

-- Measure 3 1/2 cups of berry blend.
-Add 1 cup of sugar and 1/4 cup of freezer jam pectin.
-Mix with a large spoon for three minutes.
+- Measure 3 1/2 cups of mashed strawberries.
+Add sugar and freezer jam pectin.
+Stir mixture with a spoon for three minutes.1 cup sugar, 1/3 cup freezer pectin

 Notes